Patrick Henry: Lawyer and landowner (1766–1773)

 Henry invested some of his earnings in frontier lands, in what is now the western part of Virginia, as well as in present-day West Virginia and Kentucky.
 He claimed ownership though many of them were controlled by the Native Americans, and he sought to get the colonial (and, later, state) government to recognize his claims.
 This was common among Virginia's leading citizens, such as George Washington.
 Henry foresaw the potential of the Ohio Valley and was involved in schemes to found settlements.
 Income from land deals in 1771 enabled him to buy Scotchtown, a large plantation in Hanover County, which he purchased from John Payne, the father of Dolley Madison—she lived there for a brief time as a child.
 Scotchtown, with 16 rooms, was one of the largest mansions in Virginia.

-Owning estates such as Henry's meant owning slaves; Henry was a slaveholder from the time of his marriage at age 18.
-Despite this, Henry believed that slavery was wrong and hoped for its abolition, but he had no plan for doing so nor for the multiracial society that would result, for he did not believe schemes to settle freed slaves in Africa were realistic, "to re-export them is now impracticable, and sorry I am for it."
+Henry was a lifelong slaveholder from the time of his marriage at age 18.
+Henry professed that slavery was wrong and expressed hopes for its abolition, but he had no plan for doing so nor for the multiracial society that would result, for he did not believe schemes to settle freed slaves in Africa were realistic, "to re-export them is now impracticable, and sorry I am for it."
 He wrote in 1773, "I am the master of slaves of my own purchase.
 I am drawn along by the general inconvenience of living here without them.
 I will not, I cannot justify it."
 But the number of slaves he owned increased over time and as a result of his second marriage in 1777, so that at his death in 1799, he owned 67 slaves.
-Henry and others sought to end their importation to Virginia and succeeded in 1778.
-They assumed that in so doing, they were fighting slavery, but in the generation after independence slave births greatly exceeded deaths, and Virginia became a source of slaves sold south in the coastwise slave trade.
+In 1778, Henry and other planters, believing there to be a surplus of slave labor in Virginia, easily brought the transatlantic importation of new enslaved Africans to an end.
+The planters supported the effort to limit slave imports for their own economic reasons and for fear of slave rebellions, but they did not seek abolition of slaves already in Virginia, although moving towards abolition was said to be a reason for passing the act.
+With a surplus of slaves and the ability to import more African slaves cut off, Virginia later became a source of slaves sold south in the coastwise slave trade.